News & Insights

 The Five Pillars of a Trustworthy Validator

 Evaluating a validator takes about ten minutes if you know what to look for.
-Here's what actually matters.
+Here is what actually matters.

 Vote performance and skip rate.
 Every slot, validators are expected to cast a vote.
-When they miss one, that's a skipped vote.
+When they miss one, that is a skipped vote.
 The network average skip rate sits at approximately 2.4% (Source: Validators.app, April 2026).
 A validator running above that average is costing delegators rewards every single epoch.
-It's a quiet tax that most people never notice.
+It is a quiet tax that most people never notice.

 Key management.
-Validators operate two key types: the identity key and the vote account key.
-Best practice separates these, keeps the identity key cold, and secures the vote key behind a hardware security module (HSM).
+Validators operate three key types: the identity key, the vote account key and the authorization withdrawal key.
+Best practice separates these, operate the validator in a keyless setup and keeps the authorization withdrawal key in multisignature setup.
+This eliminates single points of compromise at the most sensitive layer of validator operations.
 Validators that run hot keys on general-purpose servers are one breach away from a serious operational failure.

 Commission transparency.
 Commission is deducted from staking rewards before they reach delegators.
-It's set on-chain, which means you can verify it directly.
-What you can't always see is whether a validator has a history of changing commission mid-epoch, a practice that can catch delegators off guard.
-Check the on-chain history, not just the current number.
+It is set on-chain, which means you can verify it directly on tools like Validators.app.
+What you should also check is whether a validator has a history of changing commission mid-epoch, a practice that can catch delegators off guard.
+The on-chain history makes this visible, so take the time to look at past epochs, not just the current rate.

 Infrastructure redundancy.
 A validator running on a single server in a single data center has a single point of failure.
-Geographic distribution and redundant nodes aren't glamorous, but they're what separates 99.9% uptime from 100%.
+Geographic distribution and redundant nodes are not glamorous, but they are what separates consistent uptime from preventable outages.
+Also it is very common to form a cluster for automated failovers minimizing any potential downtime but also ensuring double active prevention scenario.

 Compliance posture.
-Here's the thing: most validators are anonymous individuals or small teams with no legal accountability.
+Most validators are anonymous individuals or small teams with no legal accountability.
 ISO 27001 and SOC 2 certifications require independent third-party audits of security controls.
-They're not easy to obtain, and they signal a level of operational maturity that self-reported claims simply can't match.
+They are not easy to obtain, and they signal a level of operational maturity that self-reported claims simply cannot match.

 Starke's Validator Infrastructure: The Numbers Behind the Claim

 Starke operates as a Solana validator with institutional-grade infrastructure.
-The numbers below are sourced from live on-chain data as of April 22, 2026.
+The numbers below come from on-chain data as of April 22, 2026.

 (Source: Validators.app and Solana network epoch data, epochs 950–959, April 2026.
 SOL price reference: approximately $85.32/SOL during this period.)

 A 0% skip rate means every eligible vote was cast.
-A 0% commission means 100% of staking rewards flow to delegators, with no deduction at the validator level.
-These aren't projections; they're on-chain facts.
+These are not projections; they are on-chain facts.

-Starke's staking infrastructure runs on HSM-backed vote keys with geographically redundant nodes and 24/7 monitoring.
-The operational stack is designed to eliminate the single points of failure that quietly erode returns at less mature operations.
+Starke's staking infrastructure runs with geographically redundant nodes, 24/7 monitoring, and a multisignature withdrawal key authorization policy designed to eliminate single points of failure at the key management layer.

 How to Evaluate Any Staking Provider Before You Delegate

-Whether you're considering Starke or any other validator, the evaluation process should follow the same steps.
+Whether you are considering Starke or any other validator, the evaluation process should follow the same steps.

 Start on-chain.
 Look up the validator's vote account on Solana Beach or Validators.app.
 Check the commission history, not just the current rate.
-Look for delinquency events — periods where the validator failed to vote and was temporarily removed from the active set.
+Look for delinquency events, which are periods where the validator failed to vote and was temporarily removed from the active set.
 Solana defines a validator as delinquent when it falls more than 128 slots behind the current slot (per Solana Foundation documentation).
 Even one extended delinquency event is a red flag worth investigating.

 Check the skip rate against the network average.
 As noted above, the network average sits around 2.4%.
 Anything consistently above that warrants a question.
 Anything at or near zero is a strong signal of operational discipline.

 Ask direct questions before delegating.
-A credible staking provider should be able to answer: What's your key management policy?
-Do you use HSMs?
-What's your incident response SLA?
+A credible staking provider should be able to answer: What is your key management policy?
+How is the withdrawal key protected?
+What is your incident response SLA?
 Are you a registered legal entity?
 If the answers are vague or unavailable, that tells you something.

 Red flags to watch for: commission changes without notice, no public team or legal entity, skip rates trending upward over multiple epochs, and no third-party security audits.
-These aren't hypothetical concerns; they're patterns that show up regularly across the validator set.
+These are not hypothetical concerns; they are patterns that show up regularly across the validator set.

-For investors considering the rkSOL liquid staking token, the same framework applies.
-Understand what's underneath the token: which validators are in the pool, how performance is weighted, and what the redemption mechanics look like.
+For investors considering the rkSOL liquid staking token, or any other liquid stake token the same framework applies.
+Understand what is underneath the token: which validators are in the pool and how performance is weighted.

 Institutional staking differs from retail pools in a few concrete ways.
 Institutional providers offer formal SLAs, structured reporting, and legal accountability.
 Retail pools often optimize for yield at the expense of transparency.
 For family offices or asset managers with fiduciary obligations, that distinction matters.